Photo of a microphone in front of recording software

 As a system with machine-learning components influences the world, users may adapt their behavior in response, sometimes in unexpected ways, changing the nature of the very objects that the system was designed to model and predict in the first place.
 For example, conference speakers could modify their pronunciation to avoid common mistranscriptions by our transcription service.
 Through adversarial attacks, users may identify how models operate and try to game the system with specifically crafted inputs, for example, tricking face recognition algorithms with custom glasses.
 User behavior may shift over time, intentionally or naturally, resulting in drift in data distributions.

-Yet software systems have always interacted with the real world.
+Yet, software systems have always interacted with the real world.
 Software without machine learning has caused harm, such as delivering radiation overdoses or crashing planes and crashing spaceships.
-To prevent such issues, software engineers focus on requirements engineering, hazard analysis, and threat modeling – to understand how the system interacts with the environment, to anticipate problems and analyze risks, and to design safety and security mechanisms into the system.
+To prevent such issues, software engineers focus on requirements engineering, hazard analysis, and threat modeling—to understand how the system interacts with the environment, to anticipate problems and analyze risks, and to design safety and security mechanisms into the system.
 The use of machine learning may make this analysis more difficult because we are introducing more components that we do not fully understand and that are based on data that may not be neutral or representative.
 These additional difficulties make it even more important to take requirements engineering seriously in projects with machine-learning components.
 We will focus on these issues extensively in the requirements engineering and responsible engineering chapters.

 Data Focused and Scalable

 Machine learning is often used to train models on massive amounts of data that do not fit on a single machine.
-Systems with machine-learning components often benefit from scale through the machine-learning flywheel effect: With more users, the system can collect data from those users and use that data to train better models, which again may attract more users.
+Systems with machine-learning components often benefit from scale through the machine-learning flywheel effect: with more users, the system can collect data from those users and use that data to train better models, which again may attract more users.
 To operate at scale, models are often deployed using distributed computing, on devices, in data centers, or with cloud infrastructure.

 A circular figure with arrows pointing from more users to more data to better models to better products and back to more users.

-Increasingly large models, including large language models and other foundation models, require expensive high-end hardware even just for making predictions, causing substantial operating challenges and cost and de-facto enforcing that models are not only trained but also deployed on dedicated machines and accessed remotely.
+Increasingly large models, including large language models and other foundation models, require expensive high-end hardware even just for making predictions, causing substantial operating challenges and cost and de facto enforcing that models are not only trained but also deployed on dedicated machines and accessed remotely.

 That is, when using machine learning, we may put much more emphasis on operating with huge amounts of data and expensive computations at a massive scale, demanding substantial hardware and software infrastructure and causing substantial complexity for data management, deployment, and operation.
 This may require many additional skills and may require close collaboration with operators.

-Yet data management and scalability are not entirely new challenges either.
-Systems without machine learning components have been operated in the cloud for well over a decade and have managed large amounts of data with data warehouses, batch processing, and stream processing.
+Yet, data management and scalability are not entirely new challenges either.
+Systems without machine-learning components have been operated in the cloud for well over a decade and have managed large amounts of data with data warehouses, batch processing, and stream processing.
 However, the demands and complexity for an average system with machine-learning components may well be higher than the demands for a typical software system without machine learning.
 We will discuss the design and operation of scalable systems primarily in the design and architecture chapters.

 From Traditional Software to Machine Learning